gvec-group/gvec/INSTALL.md

 ```
 Here you can specify library paths and options.
 Press "enter" to change options.
 Press "c" to configure and "g" to create the Makefiles.
-If `BUILD_CDF=ON` and no preinstallied libraries for netcdf are found, an error occurs...
+If `BUILD_NETCDF=ON` and no preinstallied libraries for netcdf are found, an error occurs...

 Finally compile GVEC in the build folder by typing
 ```